 8. Get an inspection for roof rats.

-If you suspect you have rodents in your home or have seen rodents, contact us at Any Pest to schedule your free roof rat inspection.
+If you suspect you have rodents in your home or have seen rodents, contact us at Lookout Pest Control, formerly Any Pest Inc., to schedule your free roof rat inspection.
 We’ll come out and check for signs of roof rats and determine the best solution.

 Roof rats can damage your property and spread disease to you, your loved ones, and your pets so it may be dangerous or inefficient to try to deal with on your own.
 Follow these tips for how to get rid of roof rats and to prevent a rodent infestation at your home.
 If you hear or see signs of roof rats, it’s important to call your local pest control company for an inspection.
-Contact Any Pest, Inc. today for a free estimate.
+Contact Lookout Pest Control today for a free estimate.